MCP server¶

 end) and the full word_exec op vocabulary are documented in the one-page

-guide.
-Fetch it as a tool call with word_read(command="guide") (it needs
+crosswalk and the house-style profile schema.
+Fetch it as a tool call with

 heading:N / para:N are positional and renumber when a structural edit